stsewd/tree-sitter-rst/README.md

 ## TODO

 - Allow lists with blank lines between items
-- Break the directive content into arguments, options, and content.
 - Refactor parse citation and footer reference
 - Nested line blocks
 - Option lists
-- Tables (maybe implemented without validations?)
 - Add some nodes to inline?
 - Check if there is a way to re-implement some nodes to JS instead of C?
 - A definition list with classifiers can't be separated by a blank line.